 As well, we are hosting a free White Privilege course this Fall for white artists to better understand, utilize, and integrate the ethics and foundations of this movement.
 We have received interest and applications from as far away as Australia, and as coastal as California, New York City, and Texas.
 This promises to be a robust, compelling and productive program — and a way for CD to both commit and support this new wave of American Civil Rights activism, as well as to grow and educate ourselves in the movements requests and needs.

 Donations to this would help support teachers salaries, artist fees for readings (actors and directors), and staff time for organizing and promoting.

 Please see a description of this year's classes below:

-Sister, Soldier, Self-Preserver: Writing through Storms (currently in progress) - A playwright’s choice to write what’s on their mind can feel like choosing between re-living trauma personally, or fulfilling their responsibility as artists.
-This workshop is designed for Black playwrights who are female, Femme identifying, Non-binary, and/or identify as women to explore strategies for writing, with a balance of both self-care and larger mission.
+Sister, Soldier, Self-Preserver (Jun 03 - Jul 15) - A playwright’s choice to write what’s on their mind can feel like choosing between re-living trauma personally, or fulfilling their responsibility as artists.
+And the workshop experience – so important to developing new work – can amplify this complexity.
+These dynamics can feel especially true right now, particularly for underrepresented populations.
+This workshop is designed for Black playwrights who are Female, Femme identifying, Non-binary, and/or identify as women, to explore strategies for writing, with a balance of both self-care and their own larger artistic mission.
 Using plays from the Black female canon and elsewhere as inspiration, participants will be guided through discussions and generative exercises to develop new pages.